DarkoniusXNG/dota2_but_items_are_custom/README.md

 This file contains helpful pseudo-event functions prepared for you for frequently needed initialization actions.

 #### events.lua
-This file contains hooked versions of most useful events that fire in the DotA 2 Lua vscript code.
+This file contains hooked versions of most useful events that fire in the DotA 2 Engine.
 You can drop your event functions in there to have your game mode react to events.

 ## Libraries